 Fire Safety For Children

 One of the biggest safety concerns for kids on a camping trip is the blaze of the fire.
 It is important to talk to your kids about practicing fire safety.
 They need to understand to keep a safe distance and keep their hair tucked back.
-Kids also need to understand that they can not run near the fire pit as that can present a bad accident hazard.
+Kids also need to understand that they can not run near the fire pit.
+That can present a bad accident hazard and they need to know the danger.

-Of course, you’ll also want to make sure that your campfire is put out completely at the end of the night as well.
+Of course, you’ll also want to make sure that your campfire is put out completely at the end of the night.
 This will help prevent forest fires as well as accidental injuries to curious kids.

-Another of the most important camping safety tips is to have a first aid kit on hand, just in case of any injuries.
+Another of the most important camping safety tips is to have a first aid kit on hand.
+It is good to prepared just in case of any injuries.
 Make sure it has what you need to treat burns, bug bites, cuts, and scrapes.

 Keeping The Campsite Comfortable For Kids